GenAI-LLMs-Bootcamp/genai-llm-bootcamp-2026/README.md

 ## Workshop details

-Organization
-Amrita School of Computing
-Amrita School of AI
+Organized by Amrita School of Computing, Amrita School of AI

-Location
+Where?
 Amrita Vishwa Vidyapeetham Bengaluru Campus

-Dates
-1–4 April 2026
+When?
+1-4 April 2026

 ## Workshop themes